oe-mirrors/enigma2-plugin-blurayplayer/README.md

 Depends
 -------
-libbluray (You can find it in the download folder).
+libbluray, libudfread (You can find them in the download folder).

 Download
 -------